quicwg/base-drafts/draft-ietf-quic-recovery.md

 If no previous RTT is available, or if the network changes, the initial RTT SHOULD be set to 100ms.

-When a handshake packet is sent, the sender SHOULD set an alarm for the handshake timeout period.
+When CRYPTO frames is sent, the sender SHOULD set an alarm for the handshake timeout period.

-When the alarm fires, the sender MUST retransmit all unacknowledged handshake data, by calling RetransmitAllUnackedHandshakeData().
+When the alarm fires, the sender MUST retransmit all unacknowledged CRYPTO data, by calling RetransmitAllUnackedHandshakeData().
 On each consecutive firing of the handshake alarm, the sender SHOULD double the handshake timeout and set an alarm for this period.

 When an acknowledgement is received for a handshake packet, the new RTT is computed and the alarm SHOULD be set for twice the newly computed smoothed RTT.

-Handshake data may be cancelled by handshake state transitions.
-In particular, all non-protected data SHOULD no longer be transmitted once packet protection is available.

 #### Retry